 Please note that persistent late arrival at school is also classed as unauthorised absence.

 Attendance figures are monitored by the local authority who will decide on the issuing of penalty notices (fines).

-Parents should be aware that 1 day of absence from school is classed as 2 sessions and that should your child accumulate 15 sessions of unauthorised absence during a school term or be persistently late for school a formal letter of warning will be issued advising parents that a penalty notice (fine) may be issued.
+Parents should be aware that 1 day of absence from school is classed as 2 sessions and that should your child accumulate 5 sessions of unauthorised absence during a back-to-back half terms or be persistently late for school, a formal letter of warning will be issued advising parents that a penalty notice (fine) may be issued.
 This warning letter will also include details of the child’s absences.
 This is an opportunity for the parents to work with the school to improve the child’s attendance / lateness.
-If there is no improvement and unauthorised sessions reach 20, a penalty notice (fine) will be issued by the Local Authority.
+If there is no improvement and unauthorised sessions reach 10, a penalty notice (fine) will be issued by the Local Authority.

-Please Note: If you choose to take your child on holiday during term time for 10 days ie: 20 unauthorised sessions, the Local Authority will issue a fine without any prior warning.
+Please Note: If you choose to take your child on holiday during term time for 5 days ie: 10 unauthorised sessions, the Local Authority may issue a fine without any prior warning.

 If you have any questions with regard to this information please do not hesitate to contact myself or Mrs Heyes, our Family Support Officer.